dmcpatrimonio/operative-history/operative_history.md

 @murro:2019storia]; it also obscures the claim put forward by each one of them to a systematic representation of and agency on the urban environment.

+The confrontation of Tafuri's critical underpinnings for an autonomous history of architecture with Muratori's and Rossi's methods for the operative leveraging of historical research in design exposes the overarching conflicts in world view among them, of course, but beneath these differences certain fundamental affinities show through, evidencing how they partake in the major intellectual and political themes of their age.
+These affinities have not, however, been carried on by their disciples and interpreters as clearly as their differences.
+This has caused Muratori's, Rossi's, and Tafuri's work to become somewhat abstract and disconnected from the role they all expected their critique to play in the transformation of urban planning.
+In other words, what they have in common is they intended not so much to propose a general theory of architectural form---for Muratori was sceptical of formal rules, Rossi was sceptical of generalisations, and Tafuri was sceptical of theorising---, but rather to look at the contemporary city as a *process* to be acted upon politically and technically.

+In light of their common goal of contributing critically to processes rather than objects, one can begin to draw a clearer picture of their affinities and conflicts, putting the acrid debates of the 1960s and 70s in the long-term perspective of how their legacies have been, and could be, carried on throughout the evolving ideological configurations of the architectural profession.
+To this end, the study of the direct 'lineage' of the second and third generation of Muratori's disciples, as well as of other practitioners and scholars influenced by Rossi's poetics of the city and by Tafuri's critical historiography, offers an overview of what rigorous architectural scholarship can look like in the present day.
+This loosely defined group of architects may be, for starters, grouped in a loosely defined 'Italian school of typology'.

+This 'school' shall be defined, initially, by the shared scope of objects and methods pertaining to the architectural discipline, reaching back to the superimposition of idealist philosophy and socialist politics that was pervasive in post-war Italian architectural circles.
+This disciplinary framing understands architecture to be not a specific set of objects, real or potential, but a process of bringing about change in the urban fabric; conversely, history is not envisaged as a coherent narrative to be 'found', but as a collection of fragments of which to make sense in a piecemeal fashion.

+On top of this common ground, providing a common understanding of the profession's role in the contemporary world, a second level of analysis reveals an implicit awareness of the conflicts between historiographic critique, ever bent on scattering and reassembling the fragments in infinite ways, and operative synthesis, demanding agreement, if limited and provisional, on reconstructed 'memories' of the urban process to be acted upon.

+The cracks developing from these conflicts become rifts, on a third level, between the 'modernist' disciples of Muratori---among them Gianfranco Caniggia, Gian Luigi Maffei, Giancarlo Cataldi, and Giuseppe Strappa--- and the 'traditionalists' loosely inspired by the figurative character of Rossi's later work.
+This cleaving of the 'Italian school' hinges on the decomposition of the urban 'organism', in the work of living practitioners, according to diverging hierarchies of abstract and figurative elements.
+This conflict exposes conceptual weaknesses in the theories supporting typological design, in terms of the choices practitioners make when appropriating and making sense of urban fragments.

+Thus, the analysis turns back for a final look at how critical historiography addresses the shortcomings of operativity.
+By looking at the interaction of historical scholarship and design practice in the work of architects who combine both activities, the theoretical assumptions linking both fields become clear.
+The typological contradictions between the 'historic city' strictly defined---preindustrial urbanism---and the urban fabric of the late nineteenth and early twentieth centuries appears as an unresolved conflict in the methods and judgements of 'modernists' from the Muratorian school and of traditionalists alike.

 Architecture as process, history as fragments